UoM-Data-Science-Platforms/gm-sde/docs/clinical-code-sets.md

 # Greater Manchester Care Record - clinical code sets

-Clinical code sets are shared lists of codes that are used in place of longer names or exaplanations.
+Clinical code sets are shared lists of codes that are used in place of longer names or explanations.
 Medical professionals use these codes to quickly record the following types of information for patients:
 - Diagnoses
 - Treatments, procedures and tests